joshpeterson/summa/book/first_part/treatise_on_the_one_god/the_providence_of_god/prologue.md

 (2) Whether everything comes under divine providence?
 (3) Whether divine providence is immediately concerned with all things?
 (4) Whether divine providence imposes any necessity upon things foreseen?

+* Whether Providence Can Suitably Be Attributed To God?
+* Whether Everything Is Subject To The Providence Of God?
+* Whether God Has Immediate Providence Over Everything?
+* Whether Providence Imposes Any Necessity On Things Foreseen?